Chinese Almond Cookies are simple, crisp, buttery, and full of almond flavor. It’s a perfect treat to make for Chinese New Year!

 In Japan, we celebrate the New Year on January 1st (read more).
-As I married to a Taiwanese American husband, I started to celebrate Lunar New Year as well.
-Since the holiday is on a regular day here in the U.S., we typically go out to eat at Chinese restaurants to celebrate with his family and friends instead of cooking up storm like most Chinese people do in Asia.
+As I married a Taiwanese American husband, I started to celebrate Lunar New Year as well.
+Since the holiday is a regular day here in the U.S., we typically go out to eat at Chinese restaurants to celebrate with his family and friends instead of cooking up a storm like most families do in Asia.

 Almond cookies have a crisp bite and sandy crumbly texture.
 When you bite, almond meal/flour and almonds on top give really nice almond flavor in your mouth.
 These cookies are delightful with a cup of tea or coffee.

 Almond Meal vs. Almond Flour for Chinese Almond Cookies

 Almond meal and almond flour both consist of ground almonds, but almond meal is a coarser grind made from almonds with their skins while almond flour is ground more finely and usually made from blanched almonds without skins.

 The only real difference is in how they look.
 Almond meal is speckled with bits of almond skin, while the blanched almond flour is a creamy tan.

 By the way, if you’re wondering whether only almond meal/flour can be used to make these Chinese almond cookies, my answer is no. Almonds don’t contain any of the gluten that flour contains, so we need to mix with flour to make the right texture for these cookies.

 If you have almond extract (I use them for my pancake recipe too!), you can drop a few extract for even more intense almond taste.

 Serve these cookies for the upcoming Chinese New Year and if you celebrate this holiday.
 I hope you have a wonderful celebration with your family and friends.

 Wishing you a prosperous new year!